 What is an AVI file?

-An AVI file is a file saved in a multimedia container format created by Microsoft.
-It stores video and audio data that may be encoded in a variety of codecs such as DivX and XviD.
+An AVI file is a video file saved in the Audio Video Interleave (AVI) multimedia container format created by Microsoft.
+It stores video and audio data that may be encoded in a variety of codecs, including DivX and XviD.
 AVI files can be opened by various videos players, such as Microsoft Movies & TV, Windows Media Player, and Apple QuickTime Player, which are bundled with their respective operating systems.